hoanhan101/hraft/PROPOSAL.md

 ## Final Product

 This is how I see it working as the final product.
+The implementation is written in Python.

 ### CLI
 ```